Fake Reviews on Trustpilot

 - A standard search bar at the top of every page

-- A “Search by Mineral” option listing every stone variety that we stock
+- A “Search by Mineral” option listing every variety that we stock

-- A “Sort By” filter on all category pages
+- A “Sort By” filter on all product category pages

-We also have a live chat button that comes directly to us via WhatsApp.
+We also have a live chat button, so messages are usually answered within minutes.
 Had the reviewer been unable to find what they were looking for, help was one click away.

-Unlike many small businesses that use prebuilt websites like Shopify or WordPress, our website runs on Joomla, a powerful, flexible content management system trusted by developers and organisations worldwide.
+Unlike many small businesses that use pre-built websites like Shopify or WordPress, ours runs on Joomla, a powerful, flexible content management system trusted by developers and organisations worldwide.

 Joomla gives us full control over how our website is built and maintained.
 Its search and navigation systems are robust, deeply integrated, and used by us daily, making any claim that our search facility “doesn’t work” simply not credible.

-Furthermore, Google Analytics enables us to see how many visitors have used the search bar, and according to this data, it hasn't been used by anyone in the U.S. for the three months leading up to this review.
+Furthermore, Google Analytics enables us to see how many visitors have used the search bar, and according to this data, it wasn't used by anyone in the U.S. for the three months leading up to this review.

 Google Analytics is a tool that helps businesses understand how visitors interact with their website.
-It shows traffic volume, where visitors came from, which country they’re in, which pages they view, how long they stay, how much time they spend on each page, which page they were on when they left, and much more.
+It shows traffic volume, where visitors came from, their country, which pages they view, how long they stay, how much time they spend on each page, which page they were on when they left, and much more.

 Custom 'funnels' can also be set up to track specific actions, such as use of the search facility, starting but not completing a purchase, or navigating certain paths on the site.
 This deeper insight helps a business identify drop-off points and improve the user experience.